Eric Yde

 Email: edy9g at virginia dot edu

 I am a Ph.D. candidate in Economics at the University of Virginia.
 My research interests are in empirical industrial organization and the economics of healthcare markets.
-I study vertical contracting and regulations in the context of prescription drug markets.
+My current projects study how competition and regulations shape the prescription drug supply chain.

 I received my B.A. in Economics from the University of Rochester.
 Prior to graduate school, I was a Senior Economist in the antitrust practice of Compass Lexecon.